yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 {% endhighlight %}

-In general, the `gsa.\[process type]` followed by a number controls the number of local processes of the specific process type that will be spawned by the GSA.
-The `gsa.global.\[process type\]` following by a number controls the number of globally managed processes of the specific process type.
+In general, the `gsa.\ajepaaaprocess typeajepbbb` followed by a number controls the number of local processes of the specific process type that will be spawned by the GSA.
+The `gsa.global.\ajepaaaprocess type\ajepbbb` following by a number controls the number of globally managed processes of the specific process type.

 ### Lookup Service Considerations